ITISFoundation/osparc-manual/docs/study_setup/sharestudy.md

 # Sharing and Publishing Studies

 There are two ways in which your work on the online platform can be accessed by others.
-You may either share and instance of your study with other member(s) of an organization, or  publish the study as a template for other members to copy.
+You may either share an instance of your study with other member(s) of an organization, or  publish the study as a template for other members to copy.

 ## Organization
-An organization is any group of oSPARC users that are able to share studies with each other.
-To see which organizations you are a part of, go to your user preferences through your [Profile](docs/platform_introduction/main_window_and_navigation/user_setup/profile) button on the top right right corner of the user interface.
+An organization is any group of o²S²PARC users that are able to share studies with each other.
+To see which organizations you are a part of, go to your user preferences through your [Profile](docs/platform_introduction/main_window_and_navigation/user_setup/profile) button on the top right corner of the user interface.
 Then choose the organization icon (the last icon) which will display all organizations you belong to and you may see the members of each organization by clicking on it.
 The member details will be then displayed in the lower half of the window under ```Members```.
 There are three different types of members in an organization:
 1. **Regular Member**
     * Has access to shared content of the organization
     * Can share content with the organization